Agentic AI-assisted coding offers a unique opportunity to instill epistemic grounding during software development: Limitations

 \section{Limitations}

 There are limitations to using GROUNDING.md in its draft form.
+All tests in the present study were conducted in fresh, single-turn sessions, so durability over longer sessions with substantial intervening context remains untested.
+In addition, the present tests evaluate refusal under genuine violations, but do not measure false-positive refusals on valid requests or systematic auditing of pre-existing code with planted violations.
+The current study also uses a single proof-of-principle model configuration rather than a broader evaluation across default frontier-model deployments and additional local or open-weight models.
+Accordingly, this Letter should be interpreted as a proof of principle for a field-scoped epistemic grounding mechanism that encodes hard validity constraints, while broader benchmark-style evaluation of realistic tasks, longer sessions, false positives, and code-auditing behavior remains future work.

-This has been described as domain specific, but there may be multiple grounding files needed depending on the software development.
+Beyond these empirical limits, the design of the GROUNDING.md framework has additional scope constraints.
+It has been described here as domain specific, but there may be multiple grounding files needed depending on the software development.
 For instance, though security (PII leakage) and project management are important they are intentionally excluded from the draft grounding document to keep the focus on proteomic functional correctness.
-We have also proposed (within the proteomics\_GROUNDING.md available at \url{https://github.com/OmicsContext/proteomics-context}) that subdomain extensions be maintained as separate documents but reference the primary domain document (i.e., metaproteomics\_GROUNDING.md would reference proteomics\_GROUNDING.md).
+We have also proposed (within the proteomics\_GROUNDING.md available at \url{https://github.com/OmicsGrounding/proteomics-grounding}) that subdomain extensions be maintained as separate documents but reference the primary domain document (i.e., metaproteomics\_GROUNDING.md would reference proteomics\_GROUNDING.md).
 Though more context files can provide the proposed domain specific HCs and CPs, in general there is a concern about the value of context files \cite{arxiv_2602_11988}.
 In our testing, providing HCs in GROUNDING.md accomplishes the field-scoped goal not possible without context engineering.
 Still, future work could optimize GROUNDING.md on the fly according to application or category (e.g., proteomics\_fdr\_GROUNDING.md).
-It is also important to note other efforts to provide similar functionality as the proposed grounding document.
-For instance, Spec Kit provides a project-scoped specific constitution for agents to follow \cite{spec_kit}, while a recently added feature in Claude Code are \enquote{rules} being nested under project folders.
-In contrast, GROUNDING.md is field-scoped, epistemically founded, and community maintained is unique and accomplishes something new and different.
-Finally, using GROUNDING.md will vary by agent scaffold, but by using similar test prompts that violate HCs (Appendix A.3), we have demonstrated one way to demonstrate GROUNDING.md is being used as intended.
-This in turn can be used in future testing to demonstrate how consistent GROUNDING.md is followed or ignored since we cannot predict how model or agent scaffold updates will affect behavior.